The Rock- Three Branding Lessons to Create Your Own Strong Personal Brand

 Johnson also has been able to build his personal brand and promote his movies in innovative markets by leveraging the movies film location such as in Hawaii with the movie ‘Moana’ and the ‘Skyscraper.’

-While Johnson’s branding success, business acumen and branding strategies are consistent with branding strategies adopted by other celebrity brands like the Kardashians, LeBron, Taylor Swift and Miley Cyrus.
+While Johnson’s branding success, business acumen and branding strategies are consistent with branding strategies adopted by other celebrity brands like the Kardashians, While Johnson’s branding success, business acumen and branding strategies are consistent with branding strategies adopted by other celebrity brands like the Kardashians, Serena Williams, LeBron, Taylor Swift and Miley Cyrus.